arnabs542/interviewpractice/general-search/find-kth-largest-element.md

                 right = new_pivot_idx - 1
             else:    # new_pivot_idx < k - 1
                 left = new_pivot_idx + 1

     return find_kth(operator.gt)
 ```

+##### Explanation:

+The simple implementation was bad because it initialized basically an entire new array at each recursion level.
+We can avoid that by performing that partitioning in place as above.

+We begin by random generating an index value from within the inclusive left and right bounds.
+The partition algorithm above makes a few changes that makes the boundary updates significantly easier.
+First, the array is reverse partitioned, i.e. all of the elements grater than the pivot value comes first.
+This makes it so that we don't have to do extra subtraction to figure out what position the new index is in, which can lead to lots of off-by-one errors.
+Next, instead of the color sort program, we don't build the equal or smaller subarray.
+Instead, we first stash the pivot value all the way to the right, and then as we process the array, we are only concerned with finding elements strictly greater than the pivot value.
+The final `new_pivot_idx`_location is exactly where the pivot_value wille` `